Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 SCHC-over-LoRaWAN protocol.
 It might be set by the Network Server for other purposes in but not SCHC needs.

-The FPort most significant bits are called 'Prefix' field in the following figures.
-This prefix is fixed and the RECOMMENDED value is b'011000, using FPortsDown [48;51] range.
+The RECOMMENDED 6-bit RuleID value for downlink fragmentation is b'001100, using FPortsDown [48;51] range.

 SCHC F/R W field, FCN field and C field are included in LoRaWAN FPort value.